finn-no/FinniversKit/README.md

 import FinniversKit
 ```

+## Snapshot Testing

+**FinniversKit** uses snapshot test cases to compare the contents of a UIView or CALayer against a reference image.

+From within your test case, use `FBSnapshotVerifyView` to both generate reference images and compare.
+To generate the reference images, run the tests once with `self.recordMode = true`.
+The filename of the reference images will be the same as the test method name.

+UIViews have to be given a frame, intrinsic content size and constraints does not work.
+UIViews within a UIViewController works as normal.

 ## License

 **FinniversKit** is available under the Apache License 2.0.
 See the [LICENSE file](/LICENSE.md) for more info.